legend80s/git-commit-msg-linter/assets/docs.md

 - Add two new types: `build` and `deps`.
 - `temp` is not allowed and `chore` is forbidden as `build` means the same thing.
 - Maximum length of a commit message is adjusted to 80.
+- Display verbose information about the commit message.

 ## FAQs